'A

 > Cover a minimum of 40,000km or 21,600NM (a great circle)

-the following organizations:
+the following organizations and individuals:

 > British